 Policy also plays a significant role in the transportation industry, with government regulations and incentives shaping the direction of the industry.

 For example, policy decisions around issues such as fuel efficiency standards and incentives for electric vehicles can have a major impact on the adoption of these technologies.

 As the transportation industry evolves, it will be important to consider the implications of infrastructure and policy decisions.

 Infrastructure improvements and investments can help to improve efficiency and support the growth of the industry, while policy decisions can impact the adoption of new technologies and business models.

-5. Globalization and the transportation industry
+5. Globalisation and the transportation industry

-Globalization has had a major impact on the transportation industry, with the growth of international trade driving the demand for transportation services.
+Globalisation has had a major impact on the transportation industry, with the growth of international trade driving the demand for transportation services.
 This trend is expected to continue in the coming years, with the volume of international trade expected to increase.

 Technology has also played a major role in connecting global supply chains, with advancements such as GPS tracking and telematics making it easier to track and manage the movement of goods.

 The use of blockchain has the potential to further improve transparency and efficiency in global supply chains.

 As the transportation industry continues to globalise, it will be important to consider the implications for both businesses and workers.